YasinEl/mzRAPP/README.md

 the exact area reported in an unaligned file on the same area in the aligned file.
 This generally works since areas usually do not change during alignment process.
-In rare exceptions (MS-DIAL) areas have to be rounded before comparisson.
+In rare exceptions (MS-DIAL) areas have to be rounded before comparison.
 If a peak can not be detected in the aligned file but was detected in the unaligned file it is considered as being lost during the alignment process which is reported in one of the performance metrics (see below).